 800 number providers like Grasshopper also offer local numbers.
 So you can get a number with any area code you'd like, if you are not in the market for an 800 number.
 This is especially useful if you'd like all the services of an 800 number, like call extensions, but want a local feel, like if you're a restaurant or some other office or branch that provides local services.

+What is a toll free number?
 The toll free benefit isn’t a big deal these days since long distance calling isn’t really a thing anymore.
 However, having the “Toll Free” benefit used to be a big deal because the caller did not have to pay a long distance fee.
 So this no longer is a big deal.

 How does Google Voice (a free service) compare to an 800 Number Service?